Colimits and cocompletions in internal higher category theory: Limits and colimits

 \subsection{Limits and colimits in the universe $\Univ$}

 Our goal of this section is to prove that the universe $\Univ$ for $\BB$-groupoids admits small limits and colimits, and to give explicit constructions of those.
-We start with the case of colimits: \begin{proposition} The universe $\Univ$ for small groupoids admits small colimits.
-Moreover, if $\I{I}$ is a $\BB$-category and if $d\colon A\to \iFun{\I{I}}{\Univ}$ is an $\I{I}$-indexed diagram in context $A\in\BB$, then the colimit $\colim d\colon A\to\Univ$ is given by the groupoid $(\int d)^{\gp}$ in $\Over{\BB}{A}$, where $\int d\to A\times\I{I}$ denotes the Grothendieck construction of $d$. \end{proposition} \begin{proof} In light of proposition~\ref{prop:limitColimitFunctor}, we need to show that for any simplicial object $I\in\Simp\BB$, the diagonal functor $\diag\colon\Univ\to\iFun{I}{\Univ}$ has a left adjoint.
-Note that if $L\colon \Simp\BB\to\Cat(\BB)$ is the localisation functor and if we define $\I{I}=L(I)$, the localisation map $I\to\I{I}$ induces an equivalence $\iFun{\I{I}}{\Univ}\simeq \iFun{I}{\Univ}$, hence we only need to show that the diagonal functor $\diag\colon \Univ\to\iFun{\I{I}}{\Univ}$ has a left adjoint, which is a consequence of corollary~\ref{cor:existenceYonedaExtension}.
-The explicit description of this colimit furthermore follows from proposition~\ref{prop:YonedaExtensionFibrations}. \end{proof} \begin{remark} For the special case $\BB\simeq\SS$, the explicit construction of colimits in proposition~\ref{prop:colimitsUniverse} is given in~\cite[Corollary~3.3.4.6]{htt}. \end{remark}
+We start with the case of colimits: \begin{proposition} The universe $\Univ$ for small $\BB$-groupoids admits small colimits.
+Moreover, if $\I{I}$ is a $\BB$-category and if $d\colon A\to \iFun(\I{I},\Univ)$ is an $\I{I}$-indexed diagram in context $A\in\BB$, then the colimit $\colim d\colon A\to\Univ$ is given by the $\Over{\BB}{A}$-groupoid $(\int d)^{\gp}$ , where $\int d\to A\times\I{I}$ denotes the left fibration that is classified by $d$. \end{proposition} \begin{proof} In light of Proposition~\ref{prop:limitColimitFunctor}, we need to show that the diagonal functor $\diag\colon\Univ\to\iFun(\I{I},\Univ)$ has a left adjoint, which is a consequence of Corollary~\ref{cor:existenceYonedaExtension}.
+The explicit description of this colimit furthermore follows from Proposition~\ref{prop:YonedaExtensionFibrations}. \end{proof} \begin{remark} For the special case $\BB\simeq\SS$, the explicit construction of colimits in Proposition~\ref{prop:colimitsUniverse} is given in~\cite[Corollary~3.3.4.6]{htt}. \end{remark}